mfkiwl/rk-open-docs/Dept3/Linux/ApplicationNote/Rockchip_Developer_Guide_Buildroot_Weston/Rockchip_Developer_Guide_Buildroot_Weston_EN.md

 ### Idle Time and Lock Screen Configuration

-The idle timeout of Weston can be configured in the startup parameters or in the `core` section of weston.ini, such as:
+The idle timeout of Weston can be configured in the command options or in the `core` section of weston.ini, such as:

 ```shell
     # /etc/init.d/S50launcher